Astro2231/topop-guide/guide.md

   <figcaption>These results are garbage and lowkey tell us nothing useful.
 However, we can fix that!</figcaption>
 </figure><br><br>

 Through some experimentation I figured out that by adjusting the parameter "percent [mass] to retain," the results could be tuned to be much more useful for our design.
 I found the best results around 20%, however I would encourage you to experiment with values around that for your own mount designs.
+You can find this parameter in the "response constraint" menue.

 <figure>
   <img src="Good Results.png" alt="image" width="500">